In re Debs: Significance

 In Loewe v.
-Lawlor the Supreme Court stated that unions were in fact potentially liable for antitrust violations.
-In response Congress passed the Clayton Act of 1914 to take unions out of antitrust law.
-Debs would go on to lose another Supreme Court case in Debs v.
-United States.
+Lawlor, the Supreme Court stated that unions were potentially liable for antitrust violations.
+In response, Congress passed the Clayton Antitrust Act of 1914 to take unions out of antitrust law.
+In addition, the ability to issue labor injunctions was greatly reduced with the passage of the Norris–La Guardia Act of 1932, which was upheld by the Supreme Court in Lauf v.
+E. G. Shinner & Co., 303 U.S. 323 (1938).